david-gmz/Repeater-Custome-Fields/Readme.md

 <p>

 - Updating javascript by converting jQuery into vanilla js.
 Althogh Wordpress still using jQuery it's a matter of time it'll be uodated into js as well IMO.
-- Adding assets to implement css file.
+- Adding assets directory to store our css file.
+- Updating `class RepeaterMetaCallback` to work with JS.

 </p>
 </details>